Commercial energy assessor

 Training and development

-As a level 3 CEA you could take further training to gain the Level 4 Diploma in Non Domestic Energy Assessment and become a level 4 CEA, able to carry out assessments on more complex larger buildings with substantial air-conditioning systems.
-See the ABBE and C & G websites for details.
+As a level 3 CEA you could take further training to gain the Level 4 Diploma in Non-Domestic Energy Assessment and become a qualified level 4 CEA.
+This would allow you to also assess the energy performance of new buildings and more complex commercial buildings.

 Skills, interests and qualities